-A summary of RGBM's material intra-group outsourcing arrangements are set out in the table below:
+A summary of RGBM's and RIBM's material intra-group outsourcing arrangements are set out in the table below:

 Group Supplier Description of material outsourcing Jurisdiction Pacific Life Services Bermuda Limited (RSBM) Intra-group agreement with RSBM for the provision of staff and general office services in Bermuda, executives, finance and treasury, risk and internal audit support, actuarial oversight and IT network services.
-Bermuda Pacific Life Re Services Limited (PLRS) Intra-group agreement with PLRS for the provision of certain Division support services including IT network services, finance and treasury, actuarial reporting support, legal, compliance and risk.
+Bermuda Pacific Life Re Services Limited (PLRS) Intra-group agreements with PLRS for the provision of (i) certain Division support services including IT network services, finance and treasury, actuarial reporting support, legal, compliance and risk; and (ii) services for RIBM's branches, particularly RIBM's UK Branch for which it provides staff and general office services in the UK.
 UK Pacific Services Canada Limited (PSCL) Intra-group agreement with PSCL for the provision of (i) services including finance and treasury, actuarial reporting support and operations and (ii) certain Division support services including finance and treasury, and actuarial reporting support.
-Canada Pacific Life Insurance Company (PLIC) Intra-group agreement with PLIC for the provision of investment management services, IT, Information Security and Internal Audit. (via PLRS) USA (Nebraska)
+Canada Pacific Life Insurance Company (PLIC) Intra-group agreement with PLIC for the provision of investment management services, IT, Information Security and Internal Audit (via PLRS) USA (Nebraska) Pacific Life Re Services Singapore Pte.
+Limited (RSSG) Intra-group agreement with RSSG for the provision of services for RIBM and RIBM's Singapore Branch.
+Singapore